jeroenbeijer/SDRReceiver/README.md

 auto_start_tuner_idx=0

 The latter key being the zero based index of the RTL device to be started as shown in the device dropdown

+On some VFO you may like to low pass the audio prior to sending to jaero, i.e. for the audio channels a 10Khz audio filter could be useful to limit adjecent channel activity.
+Use the filter_bandwidth ini setting on the vfo to set this.
+A value of 0 means no filter, a value of 10000 would set a 10Khz hamming windowed low pass filter.

+You may also need to adjust the gain slightly for your setup.
+Increase or decrease the VFO gain value until you get a green volume light in jaero

 The decoding results in jaero should be similar to what one would get from other SDR's but it becomes possible to run jaero almost free of CRC errors even at high CPU loads.